pongo1231/V_ScriptViewer/README.md

 5. Compile libMinHook as x64 Release build

-6. Open `ChaosMod.sln` (located in the project root) in Visual Studio
+6. Open `ScriptViewer.sln` (located in the project root) in Visual Studio